ruse-traveler/PHEnergyCorrelator/README.md

 A lightweight, header-only library to do EEC calculations in PHENIX analyses.

-`test/jetAna.C` and associated headers by John Lajoie.
+The macros `test/jetAna.C`, `test/JetAnaSim.C` and their associated headers are by John Lajoie.